Introduction to the Shell and Command Line on Oracle Linux

 • Bring the cursor to the d character in the string id.

-• Press the r key and then insert character s.
-This will replace the character d with the character s.
+• Press the r key and insert character s.
+That replaces the character d with the character s.

 5. Change the word Waht to What.